 Penn State and the Pennsylvania Department of Agriculture have been working on trials for control measures, and their work is continuing.
-Since many people are anxious for control measures immediately, they have put together this information sheet.
-Please note it may be too late in the season at this time (fall) to apply systemic pesticides.
 Any pesticide should be used with care, only according to label directions, and with the knowledge that other insects will be affected as well.

 For more information:

-http://www.agriculture.pa.gov/Plants_Land_Water/PlantIndustry/Entomology/spotted_lanternfly/Pages/default.aspx (Latest info on quarantine areas and an interactive map.)
+http://www.agriculture.pa.gov/Plants_Land_Water/PlantIndustry/Entomology/spotted_lanternfly/Pages/default.aspx (Latest info on quarantine areas and a map.)

 Spotted Lanternfly is very new to this country.
 In its country of origin, it has natural predators which keep it in check.
 Those predators are not necessarily present in our ecosystem, which means that its population can soar and the potential for its effect on plant material and crops is unlimited.
 This is why control is important.